Fine Arts & Technology

 Various productions are held throughout the year that include all grade levels from Pre-Kindergarten through Eighth Grade. **

-Holy Spirit School’s music department offers two school choirs, The Mass Choir and Honor Choir. *** Students also have the opportunity to participate in Concert Band through the Garwood Whaley Music program starting in Fourth Grade or the Strings Ensemble which begins in Third Grade.
+Holy Spirit School’s music department offers two school choirs, The Mass Choir and Performance Choir. *** Students also have the opportunity to participate in Concert Band through the Garwood Whaley Music program starting in Fourth Grade or the Strings Ensemble which begins in Third Grade.

 Technology instruction is provided at the elementary level and as a Middle School elective. * Kindergarten through Fifth Grade technology skills focus on basic computer skills, typing fluency, STEAM instruction and learning to become better Digital Citizens.